-Costs keep going up and up, but there are still things you can do to protect your wallet.
+Costs keep going up, but there are still things you can do to protect your wallet.
 Here are 10 ways to save money on your healthcare.

 Like most people, you’re always looking for ways to save money.
 Here are 10 easy ways to save on your healthcare costs.
 You can lower your monthly expenses and put more money in your pocket with some focus and effort.